 We recorded a substantial non-cash impairment charge for goodwill and intangible assets during the fourth quarter of 2008 as a result of the impact of the adverse economic environment including the deterioration in the equity and credit markets.
 During the fourth quarter of 2012, we recorded a non-cash impairment charge for goodwill of \$15.8 million within the Archeo reporting unit as a result of lower projected revenue growth rates and profitability levels compared to historical results and other market-based factors.
+In the third quarter of 2014, we performed impairment testing in accordance with ASC 350 and in light of the macroeconomic and competitive environments, customer changes, lower projected revenue and profitability and a significant decrease in our market capitalization at the end of September 2014.
+We also performed a review on certain of our intangible assets under ASC 360.
+As a result of this testing, we concluded that there was no impairment of goodwill and intangible assets.
+We performed our annual impairment testing as of November 30, 2014 and determined that there was no impairment of goodwill and intangible assets.
 We may be required to record a future charge to earnings in our financial statements during the period in which any additional impairment of our goodwill or amortizable intangible assets is determined.
 Any impairment charges or changes to the estimated amortization periods could have a material adverse effect on our financial results.